DevExpress/devextreme-cli/README.md

 ### <a name="add-devextreme-react"></a>React

-Add DevExtreme to an React application:
+Add DevExtreme to a React application:

 #### <a name="add-devextreme-react-no-global"></a>Without global package usage